-Which oxygen concentrator you purchase is also largely determined by your prescription, and your prescription and needs are individual to you.
-That's why you might have completely different needs from your friend who also uses supplemental oxygen, even if you both have the respiratory condition.
+The oxygen concentrator you purchase and use is also largely determined by your prescription, and that's why you may have completely different needs from your friend who also uses supplemental oxygen, even if you both have the respiratory condition.
 Several important health indicators factor into a prescription for supplemental oxygen that results from a pulse oximetry test and arterial blood gas test.

-Some patients who require oxygen therapy only need it when they are exercising, while others only need it while they are sleeping, and others need it for a few hours out of the day no matter what they are doing.
-Some patients need continuous flow oxygen, while others only need pulse doses.
-Exactly which type of dosage you need, how many hours out of the day you need it, and at which setting is determined by your doctor.
+Some patients who require oxygen therapy, need it only when they are exercising, while others need it only while they are sleeping, and others need it for a few hours in a day no matter what they are doing.
+Some patients need a continuous flow of oxygen, while others need a pulse dose.
+Exactly which type of dosage you require, how many hours out of the day, and at which setting is determined by your doctor.

-Your physician will administer tests to find out what you need.
-He or she will have blood drawn for an ABG test (arterial blood gas) to check your blood gases, as well as use a pulse oximeter (the thing they put on the end of your finger) to monitor your blood oxygen level.
-He or she will also check to see if your blood oxygen levels change drastically during exercise or while you are sleeping.
+Your physician will administer tests to find out how much oxygen you require.
+They will have blood drawn for an ABG test (arterial blood gas test) to check your blood gases, as well as use a pulse oximeter to monitor your blood oxygen level.
+The doctor will also check to see if your blood oxygen levels change drastically during exercise or while you are sleeping.
 Once your doctor has some measurements relating to blood oxygenation, they can write your prescription for your oxygen requirements.